C0Nd3Mnd/saml2/README.md

-**NOTE:** This is a fork of the original <https://github.com/Clever/saml2>repository.
+**NOTE:** This is a fork of the original <https://github.com/Clever/saml2> repository.
 This fork only changes the [`package.json`](package.json) file to include an updated version of [xmldom](https://www.npmjs.com/package/xmldom) that fixes CVE-2021-21366 and also includes the `devDependencies` as `dependencies` instead so you can just `npm i github:C0Nd3Mnd/saml2`.
 I also included the generated `package-lock.json` file as it was Git ignored in the original project.

 # SAML2-js